Even as virus deaths mount, governments eye exit strategies

 “That doesn’t mean we’re going to do it right now,” he said on Fox News.
 “But it means we need to be prepared to ease into that.
 And there’s a lot of activity going on.”

+The U.S. is seeing burgeoning hot spots in such places as Washington, D.C., Chicago, Detroit, Colorado and Pennsylvania.
+The New York metropolitan area, which includes northern New Jersey, Long Island and lower Connecticut, accounts for about half of all virus deaths in the U.S.

-In Europe, Italian Premier Giusseppe Conte is expected to announce in the coming days how long the country’s lockdown will remain in place amid expectations that some restrictions could be eased.
+In Europe, Italian Premier Giuseppe Conte is expected to announce in the coming days how long the country’s lockdown will remain in place amid expectations that some restrictions could be eased.
 Discussions are focused first on opening more of the country’s industries.

 Proposals being floated in Italy include the issuing of immunity certificates, which would require antibody blood tests, and allowing younger workers to return first, as they show less vulnerability to the virus.

+Italy, the hardest-hit country, recorded its biggest one-day jump yet in people counted as recovered and had its smallest one-day increase in deaths in more than a month.
+Nearly 18,000 have died there.

-In Spain, Budget Minister María Jesús Montero said that Spaniards will progressively recover their “normal life” from April 26 onwards but warned that the “de-escalation” of the lockdown will be “very orderly to avoid a return to the contagions.”
+In Spain, which has tallied more than 14,000 dead, Budget Minister María Jesús Montero said that Spaniards will progressively recover their “normal life” from April 26 onwards but warned that the “de-escalation” of the lockdown will be “very orderly to avoid a return to the contagion.”

 The government has been tight-lipped so far about what measures could be in place once the confinement is relaxed, stressing that they will be dictated by experts

 French authorities have likewise begun to speak openly of planning the end of the confinement period currently set to expire April 15, without giving specifics.
+The virus has claimed more than 10,000 lives in France.

 France’s Delfraissy, who leads the scientific council advising the president, said three things are necessary for people to start leaving home regularly: intensive care beds need to be freed up, the spread of the virus must slow, and there have to be multiple tests to see if people are or have been infected and to trace them.
 He said the French will also need to adopt the habit of wearing masks outside.

+British government officials, beset with a rising death toll of more than 7,000, said there is little chance the nationwide lockdown will be eased when its current period ends next week.
-The European Union is urging member countries to work together to address privacy concerns regarding virus-tracking mobile apps as individual governments develop their own digital tools.
-The apps — some of which have already been launched — use smartphone location data to monitor the movements of virus carriers under quarantine.

-The EU said the use of such technology raises questions about “fundamental rights and freedoms.”
+The European Union expressed privacy concerns about virus-tracking mobile apps as individual governments develop digital tools for coming out of the crisis.
+The apps use smartphone location data to monitor the movements of virus carriers under quarantine — technology the EU said raises questions of “fundamental rights and freedoms.”

 The desire to get back to normal is driven in part by the damage to world economies.